-Running With Joy is Ryan Hall’s daily running log between January 9, 2010 and April 20, 2010 with his personal thoughts about his training for Boston Marathon.
+Running with Joy: My Daily Journey to the Marathon is Ryan Hall’s daily running log between January 9, 2010 and April 20, 2010 with his personal thoughts about his training for Boston Marathon.
 Since he is one of the fastest American marathon runners today, I wanted to learn from his training and hoped to get inspired.
 While there are some good advises/thoughts and I learned about Ryan as a person better, I did not finish the book inspired.

 What I did not know was that Ryan is a very dedicated Christian and he is very outspoken about his faith in Christianity.
 This is apparent throughout the book and is repeated very frequently, which made it harder for me to read.